 Your first priority, if you are involved in a car accident in a leased vehicle, is the same as it would be in any situation — call 911 and request emergency medical services.
 You need to protect your health by seeing a doctor as soon as possible.
 Also, make sure that you document the damage to the vehicle.
 Taking pictures of the scene of the accident is very important.

 After you call your insurance provider to report the accident, you need to contact the leasing company to report the crash.
 The leasing company may request a copy of the traffic report.
-However, as with any crash, do not admit fault, even to the leasing company without consulting with a Louisiana car accident attorney.
+However, as with any crash, do not admit fault, even to the leasing company without consulting with an accident attorney.

 If the vehicle is not totaled, you need to take the vehicle for estimates to the service facility recommended by the leasing company.
 The leasing company may also direct you to take the vehicle to a specific service facility for repairs.
 If for some reason the insurance provider and the leasing company direct you to use different repair shops, you should consult with an attorney before doing anything further.
 You do not want to breach either the lease agreement or your insurance contract.